 Before we start, I believe that content marketing is an essential piece for B2B and SaaS companies, but not as relevant to e-commerce.
 Why?

-- If you're average ticket sale is north of $300, your customers need some convincing.
-You better start creating that trust with with your content.
-B2B sales often starts at five figures.
+- If your average ticket sale is north of $300, your customers need some convincing.
+You better start creating that trust with your content.
+B2B sales often start at five figures.

 Or let’s say it this way...The bigger the price point your product has, the more important content marketing is.
 Click To Tweet

-To answer what good conent marketing is, let's look at what isn't?
+To answer what good content marketing is, let's look at what isn't.